josmar-crwdstffng/angular/aio/content/guide/workspace-config.md

 *   Rewriting code to use short, mangled names \(minification\)

 You can define and name additional alternate configurations \(such as `stage`, for instance\) appropriate to your development process.
-Some examples of different build configurations are `stable`, `archive`, and `next` used by AIO itself, and the individual locale-specific configurations required for building localized versions of an application.
+Some examples of different build configurations are `stable`, `archive`, and `next` used by Angular, and the individual locale-specific configurations required for building localized versions of an application.
 For details, see [Internationalization (i18n)][AioGuideI18nCommonMerge].

-You can select an alternate configuration by passing its name to the `--configuration` command line flag.
+You can select an alternate configuration by passing the associated name to the `--configuration` command line flag.

 You can also pass in more than one configuration name as a comma-separated list.
 For example, to apply both `stage` and `fr` build configurations, use the command `ng build --configuration stage,fr`.